rosebeck482/crypto_policy_analyzer/README.md

   - Used for function calling to annotate chunks and as an LLM for query answering.
 - **DSPy:**
   - Provides typed function signatures (`GenerateSubQuery` and `SynthesizeAnswer`) for orchestrating multi-hop reasoning.
-- **GraphRAG From Ragflow**
-  - Extends retrieval capabilities with entity extraction and graph-based search.

 ## Setup Instructions